AmirGeorgesHaya/Unix_Project/INSTALL.md

 18: Go to the system information and find the IP Address of your OSMC.

-19: Using a Linux-based system, go to the terminal and write this command. replace libreelec_ip with the IP address from the OSMC
+19: Using a Linux-based system, go to the terminal and write this command. replace osmc_ip with the IP address from the OSMC

-ssh root@osmc_ip
+ssh osmc@osmc_ip

-20: the password is osmc by default.
+20: The password is osmc by default.
 Make sure you also respon yes when they ask you for conifirmation of the connection

 21: Next write this command to not only create the script, but also edit it.